Supplier Management Systems

 Most businesses systematise their outbound operations long before their inbound ones.
 They build sales systems, delivery processes, and customer records.
 But the other side of the equation (who you buy from, how purchases get approved, whether invoices match what was actually ordered) runs on email threads, verbal approvals, and spreadsheets that nobody quite trusts.
 The result is uncontrolled spend, invoice disputes, and no clear picture of how much you are spending, with whom, or whether you are getting good value.

 Supplier management and purchasing is the operational system that governs the inbound side.
 It covers supplier records, purchase approvals, order tracking, goods receipt, invoice matching, spend visibility, and supplier performance.
+A purchase order system for a small business does not need to look like enterprise procurement.
+It needs to answer who you buy from and what you have committed to spend.
 For growing businesses, getting this right is the difference between controlled spending and finding out about costs only when the credit card statement arrives.

 The anchor: A purchasing system is not bureaucracy.
 It is visibility.
-It answers three questions at any moment: what have we committed to spend, what have we received, and what have we been invoiced?
-When you can answer those three questions accurately, you control your costs.
-When you cannot, your costs control you.
+At any moment it tells you three things: what you have committed to spend, what you have received, and what you have been invoiced.
+See those three figures accurately and you control your costs; lose sight of them and your costs control you.

 When Purchasing Is Informal